-January 2015, I began to create a new body of work entitled: Where the Spirits Live – Along British Columbia’s Coastline.
+January 2015, I began to create a new body of work focused on coastal British Columbia.

-The Collection is a refection of my life long connection with British Columbia’s ocean, coastline, forests and trees.
-The Collection’s medium is pastel and resin on traditional deep exhibition canvas.
+The collection is a refection of my life long connection with British Columbia’s ocean, coastline, forests and trees.
+The medium is pastel and resin on traditional deep exhibition canvas.

 Spending my life living on Vancouver Island, experiencing areas of British Columbia through skiing, sailing, kayaking and hiking are major influences driving this Collection.
 Another source of inspiration, is the inner peace and presence that I feel while being among British Columbia’s great outdoors.

-If you are interested in viewing the Collection in person prior to the exhibition, please feel free to contact me.
+If you are interested in viewing the collection or are interested in purchasing a piece, please feel free to contact me.

 #1 – British Columbia Rainforest